Reducing Nitrogen Fertilizer while Maintaining Yields in Row Crops

 To apply the right amount of fertilizer to the appropriate management zone, you can program field prescriptions into your application equipment .

-Another way to figure out if N rates should be adjusted is to use sensors that generate NDVI maps, which can assess crop vigor.
-An N-rich strip is required to calibrate the sensor readings, so that the index can distinguish N-stress from other forms of crop stress (if plants in the N-rich strip are stressed, you will know that it isn’t because of too little nitrogen).
-[21, 22].
-Talk with your local Technical Service Provider to see if additional strips are advisable (you can find your local extension office at https://cals.cornell.edu/cornell-cooperative-extension/local-offices.
+Another way to figure out if N rates should be adjusted is to use sensors that generate NDVI maps.
+The right types of sensors can assess differences in crop vigor across a field based on differences in light absorption and reflection of leaves (Figure 4).
+An N-rich strip is required to calibrate the sensor readings, so that the index can distinguish N-stress from other forms of crop stress (if plants in the N-rich strip are stressed, you will know that it isn’t because of too little nitrogen) [21, 22].
+Talk with your local Technical Service Provider to see if additional strips are advisable (you can find your local extension office at https://cals.cornell.edu/cornell-cooperative-extension/local-offices).

 Figure 4.
 Light absorption and reflection of leaves (source: www.zelmaerospace.com/precision-ag).
-Figure taken from Agronomy Fact Sheet 103.
+Figure taken from Agronomy Fact Sheet 103, Multispectral Active and Passive Sensors in Agriculture.

-If sensor technology is too expensive, there are simple low-tech ways to do something similar.
-Instead of sensors, a farmer can look at crop greenness or the amount of growth (biomass) and compare it with small reference plots of or strips with varying rates of N. In wheat trials, this method was shown to maintain yields while reducing N rate by at least 36 lbs per acre (as compared to 53 lbs per acre reductions from sensor-based assessments) relative to baseline practices.
-This shows that significant reduction in N rate is able to be achieved by all farms, regardless of size or equipment investment .
+If sensor technology is too expensive, there are simple low-tech ways to achieve similar results.
+Instead of sensors, a farmer can look at crop greenness or the amount of growth (biomass) and compare it with small reference plots or strips with varying rates of N. Observations of crop vigor in reference plots as compared with crops in the field can indicate what level of N is sufficient and what is in excess of what the crop can utilize.
+In wheat trials, this method was shown to maintain yields while reducing N rate by at least 36 lbs per acre (as compared to 53 lbs per acre reductions from sensor-based assessments) relative to baseline practices.
+This shows that significant reduction in N rate is able to be achieved by all farms, regardless of size or equipment investment.
+For more information about that, see FAST-GHG documentation, Overall Methods, Appendix F, 3.3.1 Observed benefits of N fertilizer optimization techniques.

 Several models have been made available to determine N rates for corn, including Adapt-N , Maize-N , and EPIC .
 Data that go into the models’ calculations may include tillage, crop and cover crop residue management, basic soil properties, fertilizer management, and manure management.